Search within:

 Research and Publications

-• War and Society and Global Military History
+• War and the State; War and Culture

 Ingo Trauschweizer is a Professor in the History Department.
 His research focuses on strategy and policy, military institutions, civil-military relations, and the significance of war in American and European history and culture.
 His book, Maxwell Taylor’s Cold War: From Berlin to Vietnam, presents an intellectual biography of Maxwell D. Taylor and a study of the national security establishment in the Cold War.
 His first book, The Cold War U.S. Army: Building Deterrence for Limited War, won the Distinguished Book Prize of the Society for Military History.